monkphin/Colour-Forge/README.md

 </details>

 ## Login and Registration Pages
-These pages are somewhat self explanatory, offering a user a way to register an account and sign in to an account if they have one.
-On registration the user will be automatically logged in, since a personal bugbear of mine is signing up for something to then have to log in to use the site.
-Similarly the login screen will take both usernames and email addresses, since I personally hate trying to login to a website with a username, only to find that it requires my email and vice versa.
+These pages are designed to be easy to use, offering a user a way to Register an account or Sign In to an existing one.
+On successful registration users are automatically logged in, streamlining the onboarding process and eliminating an additional step to log in.
+The login screen accepts both usernames and email addresses, offering flexability and convenience to users by letting them use their prefered approach.

+  - Users are required to use passwords of at least 7 characters.
+The passwords are hashed prior to submission to the database and a tooltip is present on the registration form to outline requirements.

+  - Flashed messages are used to provide confirmation of success, failure and other information to users based on their actions.

 <details>
 <summary>Login and Register Pages</summary>